rwxrob/zet/20220127163644/README.md

 # DO NOT BUY A MAC M1!

+Right now is an incredibly difficult time to make this decision.
+The direction of Apple and Google is to start using ARM for everything (the same chip used in phones) but practically *nothing* that matters for infrastructure engineering, security operations, and cloud-native development runs on it including most Docker containers, Kubernetes, and VirtualBox, the most important desktop virtualization software.

 These things are a complete disaster:

 * VirtualBox or Vagrant do not run on it, at all, and not plans to fix